-Your employer provides paid time off with the hope of sending off a tightly wound employee and getting back one that is smiling, content and more importantly, productive.
-Here are some of the subtle changes your boss hopes you achieve through taking time off from work:
+Your employer provides paid time off with the hope of sending off a tightly wound employee and getting back one that is smiling, content and more importantly, productive and happy to be at work.
+Here are some of the subtle changes your boss hopes you achieve through taking time off from th daily grind:

 Relaxing is a skill.
 When work spirals into a frenzy or an aggressive deadline is in your face, collapsing into a puddle in the corner because the stress is so great helps no one.
 It is in these moments you most need the skill necessary to calm your central nervous system and move forward in a level-headed manner.

 When is a perfect time to hone this skill?
 That’s right.
 Vacation time.
 Whether your vacation involves sitting on a beach or hiking Machu Pichu, link moments of being relaxed with taking a deep breath.
 Next time work gets crazy, drop into that breath.
 Use it to stay calm and carry on.

 New experiences and meeting new people is good for our brains and opens our minds to new possibilities.
 Being open to alternate realities makes space in our minds for creativity.
 Apply this new way of looking and living to both your home life and your work.
 There is more out there than your tiny little piece of the world.
 Check it out, see what it can teach you and return to your job with new eyes and fresh ideas.

 If you have gotten off track, time off can bring balance back to your life.
 Spending too much energy on work?
 Are you constantly checking email, even at home on your “down time”?
 Use vacation time to step away from work completely and check in on other aspects of your life.
 Reflect on the whole picture that is your being and consider where your current work-life balance stands.
 Adjust as necessary.

 An Unplugged Brain

 Whether you realize it or not, constantly checking your phone/email/social media accounts wears on your brain.
 Fear of missing out is a real thing and it creates stress.